Curriculum

 This intensive course will cover the major financial implications associated with climate change.
 Specifically, the course will examine the business opportunities and risks associated with climate change and sustainability.
 The structure and role of the major elements of the finance industry and finance policy, and the resulting shifts will be the major focus.

-Please note that not all electives are available both remotely and in person, and they are subject to change given the demand for each topic in a given year
+Not all electives are available both remotely and in person, and they are subject to change given the demand for each topic in a given year.

 - CFA exam preparation: A four-day intensive review of topics covered in CFA Level 2 and 3